Carbon-reinforced concrete (CRC) - research

 - C - 2 Prestressed reinforcements made of carbon, glass and basalt

-*Projectwork/Masterthesis - Planning of test-setup and load-bearing behaviour of filigree carbon concrete beams
+*Project work/diploma thesis - Test design and investigation of the load-bearing capacity of filigree carbon concrete beams

-Based on ongoing project work investigating the reinforcement layout for a filigree carbon concrete beam, the manufactured reinforcement is to be tested for its load-bearing capacity in a 4-point bending test.
+Based on a current project work, in which the reinforcement design for a filigree carbon concrete beam was examined, the manufactured reinforcement is to be examined for its load-bearing capacity in a 4-point bending test.
 The special feature lies in the thin cross-section components.
-Since carbon reinforcement, unlike steel, cannot corrode, only a very thin concrete cover is necessary.
-In a conventional reinforced concrete beam, the stirrups for absorbing shear forces enclose the longitudinal reinforcement for absorbing tensile forces.
-With webs of only 3 cm, stirrup reinforcement is not feasible, so the carbon yarn reinforcement is designed alternately.
-The principle of alternating reinforcement has already been developed at the institute in previous projects (see example: textile lattice girder).
+Since carbon reinforcement, unlike steel, cannot corrode, only a very small concrete cover is required.
+In a conventional reinforced concrete beam, the stirrups for absorbing the shear force enclose the longitudinal reinforcement for absorbing the tensile forces.
+With webs of only 3 cm, stirrup reinforcement is not feasible, so the reinforcement of the carbon yarns is alternating.
+The principle of alternating reinforcement has already been developed at the Institute in previous projects (for an example, see: Mesh lattice girders).

-*Depending on whether a project or thesis is being written, the scope may only include the experimental design, or, in the latter case, the focus of the load-bearing capacity analysis may be narrowed down.
+*Dependingon whether a project or diploma thesis is being prepared, the scope may only include the design of experiments or, for the latter, the focus of the load-bearing capacity analysis may be limited.

 The task will be specified in consultation with the student.